Dick Durbin's Success and Achievements in Timeline

 In 1982, Dick Durbin was elected to the U.S. House of Representatives, representing the Springfield-based 20th congressional district.

-In 1982, Dick Durbin won the Democratic nomination for the 20th congressional district, defeating Paul Findley.
+In 1982, Dick Durbin won the Democratic nomination for the 20th congressional district, defeating incumbent Paul Findley.

-In 1988, the bill Durbin introduced in 1987, which banned cigarette smoking on airline flights of two hours or less, passed as part of the transportation spending bill.
+In 1988, a bill banning cigarette smoking on airline flights of two hours or less passed as part of the transportation spending bill, after Durbin introduced it in the House.

-In 1989, following the earlier legislation, Congress banned cigarette smoking on all domestic airline flights.
+In 1989, following previous legislation, Congress banned cigarette smoking on all domestic airline flights.

 In 2002, Dick Durbin was re-elected to the U.S. Senate.